New England Journal of Medicine October 01, 2020

 Composite of death, disabling stroke, serious bleeding, or cardiac arrest

-Key result: Catheter ablation did not significantly reduce the primary composite endpoint compared to drug therapy in the intention-to-treat analysis.
+Key result: Catheter ablation did not significantly reduce the primary composite endpoint compared with medical therapy in the intention-to-treat analysis, though it reduced AF recurrence.

 Tailored to your role